 And … if you’re a woman, please know this one thing.
 It’s really important to think about this when you are deciding what to do.
 In a majority of cases, the woman gets the short end of the stick.
 (No innuendo intended.)

-Women who have romances with their boss often wind up fired — and made to look trashy or stupid or just plain “girly” and simple-minded.
+Women who have romances with their boss often wind up fired — or made to look trashy or stupid or just plain “girly” and simple-minded.
 No matter what they were told or promised.
 And certainly the same can happen to a man who is not in the power position.

 Then again, some office romances wind up turning into life partnerships.
 It happens.
 Just not that often.
 In general, the romance fades, and at the very least things get mighty uncomfortable.
 And even if the employee isn’t fired, they wind up leaving to get a fresh start — somewhere where there are no remnant bad feelings or labels.

-So should I go out with my boss or not?
+Should I go out with boss or not?

 It’s a risk.
 Some may feel it’s worth taking.
 Or simply plunge into it without thinking of the consequences.
 But whatever you do at work, even if in secret, often gets out.
 And the consequences can follow you well beyond this job, with references or people you run into one day elsewhere.

 Imagine a job interview for a job you really want.
 One you’ve been trying hard to get for many months.
 Now, in walks someone who knows your “sordid” story.
 (And so often it gets told in that way, regardless of reality.)

 Only you know if the risk is worth it.
 And only you know if the signals are strong enough — and not just attraction — to make it worth exploring further.

 What if you decide to date boss?

 Personally, if you’re wondering should I go out with my boss, I’d take it very slow — at least to begin with.
 And definitely do not flaunt a close relationship with your boss to coworkers.

 - See if there is something there apart from any physical chemistry.